-Confidential records are held securely in the Deputy Head and Assistant Head's Office and Learning Support Department.
+Confidential records are held securely in the Deputy Head and Assistant Head's Office, in the Pre-Prep Office and Learning Support Department.
 Copies of all reports are on the Staff Drive under Pupils and External Agency Reports.

 Regular INSET sessions are organised throughout the year to ensure 'Quality First Teaching' so that all staff are kept up to date with good practice.